real-tintin/ugglan/doc/source/development.rst

 =====================
 The drone uses the Afro ESC (Electronic Speed Controllers) to control the brushless motors.
-They allow for communication via i2c and motor feedback such as rpm, temperature and voltage.
+They allow for communication via i2c and motor feedback such as its angular-rate, temperature and voltage.

 In order to enable the i2c feedback and update its address, the onboard Atmel AVR Atmega8 have to be re-flashed.
 For flashing, the `Afro ESC USB programming tool <https://hobbyking.com/en_us/afro-esc-usb-programming-tool.html>`_